crewdigi/crewdigi.github.io/about.md

 Crew was founded in 2018.
 We started out with two people, and today we’re a company of about 10 spread out across 6 different cities around Sri Lanka.
 Our headquarters is in Colombo, but everyone at Crew is free to live and work wherever they want.
 Many of us love working remotely!

-We’re designers, programmers, tinkerers, writers, speakers, bikers, engineers, runners, developers, chefs, analysts, campers, musicians, filmmakers, knitters, hikers, authors, photographers, pilots, race car drivers, readers, travelers, gardeners, volunteers, parents, and hard workers.
+We’re designers, programmers, tinkerers, writers, speakers, bikers, engineers, runners, developers, chefs, analysts, campers, musicians, filmmakers, knitters, hikers, authors, photographers, deep ocean divers, race car drivers, readers, travelers, gardeners, volunteers, parents, and hard workers.

 ### Always at your service